Creative Nonfiction Writer | Black Literature Scholar | McKnight Doctoral Fellow | Graduate Instructor

 Her work captures motherhood, reproductive health, cultural expectations of Black women, womanhood, her childhood in the religious Midwest, and the foster care system.

-She’s interested in how the representation of Mother-Daughter relationships in Black literature impacts society and child-rearing, along with the complexities of Soulaan literature.
+She’s interested in how the representation of Mother-Daughter relationships in Black literature impacts society and child-rearing, along with the complexities of Black American literature.

 Jade received her bachelors from the University of Central Florida and her MFA from The University of South Florida.

-She’s a mother of two small children and lives with her partner in Tallahassee, Florida.
+She’s a mother of two small children and lives in Tallahassee, Florida.

 Genres: